valtech-sd/coronado-bridge/README.md

 # Outbound Provider Examples

-This section is a walkthrough of some of the examples found in `./examples`
+This section is a walkthrough of some of the examples found in `./examples`.
+Please see the examples themselves for more details.

 ## Typescript